Wealthsimple Review

 Commissions: Self-directed trading is commission-free.
 If you use Wealthsimple Invest, a robo-advisor — that is, a managed account — there is a management fee, meaning an annual percentage rate of your balance is charged as a fee.
 The amount varies depending on the size of your account.

-Canada residents: In addition to individual, joint and business accounts, Wealthsimple Canada offers five types of retirement and other tax-efficient accounts, including a registered retirement savings plan (RRSP), tax-free savings account (TFSA), registered education savings plan (RESP), registered retirement income fund (RRIF), and locked-in retirement account (LIRA).
+Retirement accounts & tax-savings: In addition to individual, joint and business accounts, Wealthsimple Canada offers five types of retirement and other tax-efficient accounts, including a registered retirement savings plan (RRSP), tax-free savings account (TFSA), registered education savings plan (RESP), registered retirement income fund (RRIF), and locked-in retirement account (LIRA).

-Dive deeper: See our picks for best Canadian online brokers
+Dive deeper: See our picks for best Canadian online brokers.

 Feature |